0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/fetch-and-save.md

 id: fetch-and-save
 title: Fetch and Save Credentials
 sidebar_label: Fetch and Save
-description: An Integrator can fetch credentials stored on an Issuer and then save them in his/her wallet.
+description: An Integrator can fetch credentials stored on an Issuer and then save them in their wallet.
 keywords:
   - docs
   - polygon id